-Otisco Lake is on the New York State Department of Environmental Conservation (NYSDEC) Waterbody Inventory/Priority Waterbodies List (WI/PWL) with the following use impairments, causes and sources:
+Otisco Lake is on the New York State Department of Environmental Conservation (NYSDEC) Waterbody Inventory/Priority Waterbodies List (WI/ PWL) with the following use impairments, causes and sources:

 Otisco Lake does not meet current dissolved oxygen standards due to undetermined natural or unnatural causes.
-As a result, Otisco Lake is on the Federal Clean Water Act Section 303 (d) list as a "Listed Waterbody Not Meeting Dissolved Oxygen Standards, Pending Verification of Impairments/Pollutants/Sources."
-The NYS-DEC is conducting an evaluation of 45 waters, including Otisco Lake, identified by the USEPA to determine whether these waters are impaired in any significant manner by pollutant loadings from other than natural conditions.
+As a result, Otisco Lake is on the Federal Clean Water Act Section 303 (d) list as a "Listed Waterbody Not Meeting Dissolved Oxygen Standards, Pending Verification of Impairments/ Pollutants/Sources."
+The NYSDEC is conducting an evaluation of 45 lakes identified by the USEPA, including Otisco Lake, to determine whether these waters are impaired in any significant manner by pollutant loadings from other than natural conditions.